tenzir/tenzir/web/docs/integrations/zscaler/README.md

 ![Zscaler NSS](zscaler-nss.svg)

-## Configure Cloud NSS to send events to Tenzir
+## Use a Cloud NSS Feed to send events to Tenzir

 ### Configure Tenzir